joeromero/docs/cartodb_ui.md

 Every visualization has at least two layers: a basemap layer (more on basemaps later) and the data you are overlaying on top of the base map.
 The data being overlayed in your visualization is directly linked to the data's table in the "tables" view.
 Any changes you make to your data's attribute information will be reflected in either view.
 All stylistic customizations made to a visualization are automatically saved (hey, we are on the cloud!), so you don't have to worry about losing your work.
 If you ever want to save a given visualization and keep working in a new version, you can duplicate it.

 A visualization is the combination of a basemap (more on basemaps later) and your data.
 Once you have your data imported (the data you want to visualize) it will be rendered on a map, and there you have your first visualization!
 This visualization will simply represent your points or polygons over the default map, with no customization whatsoever.
-From this point on, you can start customizing how your visualization will look: changing the basemap, layer colors, creating infowindows, animating your data over a timeline with Torque...
+From this point on, you can start customizing how your visualization will look: changing the basemap, layer colors, creating infowindows, or animating your data over a timeline with Torque.

 [SCREENSHOT TODO: Sidebar: Layers]